 Of course, we wanted to know how the pineapple tasted after the infusion process, but Steve warned us to stay far away from the pineapple because it’s incredibly disgusting.
-Brian can tell you that this is a definite affirmative because he just had to take a bite – that he promptly spit out into the trash while I laughed at him.
+We can tell you that this is a definite affirmative because we just had to take a bite and promptly spit it out into the trash.

 That very same weekend we decided we MUST make our very own batch of Stoli Doli.
 Here we are, 13 days later, and our result is pretty great!
-I don’t think they’re quite up to Capital Grille standards, but Brian thinks they’re perfect as-is.
+I don’t think they’re quite up to Capital Grille standards, but it’s definitely pretty delicious.
 I’m quite the pansy, so I’ve been adding a little pineapple juice to mine.

 Whether you’re looking for a cocktail to beat the summer heat or you’ve been nominated to bring beverages to your next cookout, I’m fairly certain the Stoli Doli will be a huge hit!